 - 8th – $100,000

 To get the best odds on the race, you will need to know a little about how the Cox Plate odds are decided.
-Our Cox Plate odds page gives you the information you need to pick favourites at long prices in the early odds, and it will feature the full Cox Plate odds when they likely become available on October 21, 2014.
+Our Cox Plate odds page gives you the information you need to pick favourites at long prices in the early odds, and it will feature the full Cox Plate odds when they likely become available a few days before Saturday 22 October 2016.

 Cox Plate Form Guide